philiplinden/bevy_repl/README.md

 ## Aspirations

+### Terminal features
+- [x] **Toggleable** - The REPL is disabled by default and can be toggled.
+When disabled, the app runs normally in the terminal, no REPL systems run, and the prompt is hidden.
-- [x] **Derive pattern** - Seamlessly integrate with clap's derive pattern
+- [x] **Derive pattern** - Describe commands with clap's derive pattern.
+- [ ] **Pretty prompt** - Show the prompt in the terminal below the normal stdout, including the current buffer content.
 - [x] **Support for games with rendering and windowing** - The REPL is designed to work from the terminal, but the terminal normally prints logs when there is a window too.
 The REPL still works from the terminal while using the window for rendering if the console is enabled.
+- [ ] **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use an alternate TUI screen.
+I don't know if it actually works.

+### Prompt features
 - [ ] **Command history** - Use keybindings to navigate past commands
 - [ ] **Customizable keybinds** - Allow the user to configure the REPL keybinds for all REPL controls, not just the toggle key.
 - [ ] **Help text and command completion** - Use `clap`'s help text and completion
   features to provide a better REPL experience and allow for command discovery.
-- [ ] **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use an alternate TUI screen.
-Who knows if it actually works.

 ## License